Weekly Trader's Outlook

 Market Breadth:

-The Bloomberg chart below shows the current percentage of members within the S&P 500 (SPX), Nasdaq Composite (CCMP) and Russell 2000 (RTY) that are trading above their respective 200-day Simple Moving Averages (SMA).
-Wednesday's hawkish FOMC meeting generated a sharp across the board market sell-off and market breadth suffered as a result.
-Remember that the indicator I am using to measure market breadth is conveying that there were a lot of stocks that dropped below their 200-day SMA this week.
-On a week-over-week basis, the SPX (white line) breadth dropped to a one-year low of 55% from 68%, the CCMP (blue line) declined to a three-month low of 43% versus 49%, and the RTY (red line) sank to a four-month low of 51% from 62%.
+The Bloomberg chart below shows the current percentage of members within the S&P 500 (SPX), Nasdaq Composite (CCMP), and Russell 2000 (RTY) that are trading above their respective 200-day Simple Moving Averages (SMA).
+Stocks are on track for modest weekly gains, but there wasn't a corresponding expansion in market breadth.
+On a week-over-week basis, the SPX (white line) breadth ticked slightly up 60.80% from 60.00%, the CCMP (blue line) ticked down to 47.48% versus 48.36%, and the the RTY (red line) edged down to 53.49% from 54.70%.

 Source: Bloomberg L.P.